NTKHarry/Wordle_da_game/README.md

    - Implement a simple login system to track high scores or even offer a leaderboard.

 4. **Responsive Mobile Version**:
    - Improve the mobile responsiveness for smaller devices.
-While it's usable, additional tweaks to the grid layout on small screens could improve the user exper
+While it's usable, additional tweaks to the grid layout on small screens could improve the user experience